1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Conclusions

-One of the highlights of our present investigation is the derivation of the CF-type restriction: $B + \bar B + \dot{\bar C}\,C - \bar C\, \dot C = 0$ by exploiting the power and potential of the {\it modified} BT-supervariable approach which has {\it also} led to the derivation of the off-shell nilpotent (anti-)BRST symmetries for the target space variables.
-The (anti-)BRST symmetry transformations for the {\it other} dynamical variables of our theory have been derived by using the {\it newly} proposed ACSA to BRST formalism [15-20] where the (anti-)BRST invariant restrictions, on the supervariables, have played a decisive role.
-We have also provided the proof of the existence of the CF-type restrictions by considering (i) the symmetry invariance of the coupled (but equivalent) Lagrangians in the {\it ordinary} space, (ii) the (anti-)BRST invariance of the super Lagrangians by exploiting the power and potential of the ACSA to BRST formalism in the {\it superspace}, and (iii) the requirement of the proof of the absolute anticommutativity of the conserved (anti-)BRST charges.
-We have established that the absolute anticommutativity of the (anti-)BRST symmetries (as well as corresponding conserved charges) and {\it equivalence} of the coupled Lagrangians owe their origin to the (anti-)BRST invariant CF-type restriction (cf. Appendix A below) of our present theory.
+One of the highlights of our present investigation is the derivation of the CF-type restriction: $B + \bar B + \dot{\bar C}\,C - \bar C\, \dot C = 0$ by exploiting the power and potential of the MBTSA which has {\it also} led to the derivation of the off-shell nilpotent (anti-)BRST symmetries for the target space variables.
+The (anti-)BRST symmetry transformations for the {\it other} variables of our theory have been derived by using the {\it newly} proposed ACSA to BRST formalism [15-18] where the (anti-)BRST invariant restrictions on the supervariables have played a decisive role.
+We have also provided the proof of the existence of the CF-type restrictions on our theory by considering (i) the symmetry invariance of the coupled (but equivalent) Lagrangians in the {\it ordinary} space, (ii) the (anti-)BRST invariance of the super Lagrangians by exploiting the potential and power of the ACSA to BRST formalism in the {\it superspace}, and (iii) the requirement of the proof of the absolute anticommutativity of the conserved (anti-)BRST charges.
+We have established that the absolute anticommutativity of the (anti-)BRST symmetries (as well as corresponding conserved charges) and {\it equivalence} of the coupled (but equivalent) Lagrangians owe their origin to the (anti-)BRST invariant CF-type restriction (cf. Appendix A below).